 Turning Data into Action

 Analytics is our sweet spot!
-Bolt Goodly – Powered by Results, means that we make strategic decisions based on measurable data which therefore tends to lead toward positive results.
+At Bolt Goodly, that means that we make strategic decisions based on measurable data which therefore tends to lead toward positive results.
 There are a few different phases of analytics, depending on the stage of our strategy:

 Historical analytics (more properly known as “descriptive analytics”)